 With more than 400 species of bees, moths and butterflies in Minnesota, state and county officials have become increasingly sensitive about protecting and replenishing their populations because of the role they play in transferring pollen to plants.

 “That is extremely important,” said Washington County natural resources director Dan MacSwain.
 The sharp decline in pollinators could also yield a devastating impact on local food supplies, he added.

 According to the United States Department of Agriculture, about 75 percent of the fruits, nuts and vegetables that are grown in the U.S. depend on bees.

 Elected officials in Washington County approved a resolution last year that focuses on protecting and restoring pollinator habitats in county roads, parks and other public areas.

-In the past year, MacSwain's department has noted improvements in pollinator habitats found in public spaces, especially near highways where pollinators tend to travel.
+In the past year, MacSwain's department has noted improvements in pollinator habitats, especially near highways where pollinators tend to travel.
 Invasive species, like buckthorn and noxious weeds, were overtaking areas where native and pollinator-friendly species once grew.